OctopusDeploy/docs/docs/deployment-examples/package-deployments/delta-compression-for-package-transfers.md

 A typical scenario in Octopus Deploy is frequent deployments of small changes to packages.
 For example, you might push some code updates but all of your libraries are unchanged.
 In the past Octopus Deploy would upload the entire package to each machine, regardless of how little had changed.
 With the introduction of delta compression, only the changes to your package will be uploaded to each machine.

-## A Package Deployment in Octopus Deploy Now Looks Something Like This {#Deltacompressionforpackagetransfers-ApackagedeploymentinOctopusDeploynowlookssomethinglikethis}
+## A package deployment in Octopus Deploy now looks something like this {#Deltacompressionforpackagetransfers-ApackagedeploymentinOctopusDeploynowlookssomethinglikethis}

 1. Find nearest previous versions of the package on the machine by calling [Calamari](https://octopus.com/blog/calamari).
 2. If a previous version of a package is found and the same package (matching PackageId, Version and file hash) exist on the Octopus Server.